Eug-Chua/thoughtful_together/README.md

 GPT-4o does the reframing
 Shake to shuffle on mobile

-Works for year-end gatherings, one-on-ones, or just you with a journal.
+For meetups, dinners, dates, or any time you want real conversation instead of small talk.